NCAR/climate-primer-water/doc/ch5_attribution.rst

     |Map of Colorado River Basin.|

-    To take one example, tree ring analysis can be used to reconstruct streamflow in the rivers of the western United States.
+    For example, tree-ring analysis can be used to reconstruct streamflow in the rivers of the western United States.
 This has been done for rivers such as the Colorado River at Lee's Ferry, in the state of Arizona.